saurabh-vish17/java_concepts/README.md

 topics in this repo.

-mainclass1: syntax programs of simple output
+MainClass1: syntax programs of simple output

+Main2: concept of variable and datatype

+Main3: concepts of string and it functions